gnosis/dx-examples-liquidity-bots/docs/cli.md

 ```

 ## Buy
-Allows to create a bid in an auction.
+Allows to create a bid operation in an auction.

 For example, to be a bider in `WETH-RDN` with `500 RDN` we can execute: